 She has presented television programs for Discovery Channel, Channel 4, Yesterday TV and CBEEBIES.

-She is enthusiastic about sharing her life and engineering experiences with young audiences and dedicates a proportion of her time to speaking in schools.
+She is enthusiastic about sharing her life and engineering experiences with young audiences and dedicates a proportion of her time to speaking in schools and at engineering events.
 She participates in global forums on world challenges and global education, contributing to panel discussions on the next steps for developing and implementing solutions for our world’s grand challenges.
 In her spare time, she enjoys building models, settling into a good book, dancing, writing, spending time with family and friends and exploring new places.

 I kind of always had huge interests in Engineering.
 I was very impressed by the built environment (buildings, bridges) and realized from an early age the implications of a lack of good infrastructure in developing countries.
 I felt it was something I wanted to be part off!
 I admit though, I went through a number of phases.
 Architecture was my longest running.
 There were also times when I felt I’d rather spend my time learning languages, loose myself completely to Shakespeare’s finest works or sketch out my dream clothes.
 Just before I started to make decisions about university, my mum shared the thought that as an engineer I’d have more opportunity to express my ambition to create inspiring spaces for people to live and work and also be able contribute towards water, energy and transport design.

 More than a decade now, since I made that decision to study Engineering at the University of Warwick, it has been an absolutely fantastic journey on the whole.
 With great times and also challenging times, I have come to really appreciate the beauty of engineering.
 The creativity, the daring to dream, the art of story –telling’ of conceptual ideas; achieving an exact expression of sequence, relation and logic is what creates the built environment and technologies that shape and influence our daily experiences.